 For liability and reimbursement purposes, all students must complete a Travel Authority form for any trip they take that is outside of Pullman (or any other station for off-campus students).
-This and other forms are available in the CSS main office or on our website.
-This form must be submitted, signed by the department chair, and initialed by your advisor at least 21 days before a trip.
+This and other forms are available in the Johnson Hall Business Center.
+The form must be submitted, signed by the department chair, and initialed by your advisor at least 21 days before a trip.
 In some circumstances, travel advances may be obtained by submitting a request at least four weeks before the trip.
 Reimbursement for travel expenses is made by completing and submitting a Travel Expense Voucher within one week upon return.